 Exploratory Data Analysis

 Below we go through several methods for conducting Exploratory Data Analysis (EDA).
 We first start with univariate and bivariate statistics.
-We then go through how to construct charts and graphs.
+We then go through data visualization with charts and graphs.

 Univariate statistics